 What about refreshments?

-There is a break for tea in the middle of each Training Day, and there is a drinks party at the conclusion of the second day.
+There is a break for tea in the middle of each Training Day, and there is a drinks party at the conclusion of each day.

 RECAP FOR FIRST-YEAR STUDENTS

 - You are expected to present a short paper at the Seminar Training Days.

 - You are expected to attend both Presentation Days and to stay for the entire sessions.

 - You must speak for no more than 15 minutes.